X

 The third learning is that it is particularly complicated to embed legal and ethical constraints into technological systems without considering the broader conditions that shape responsible use.
 In this process, works from Science and Technology Studies, including the French sociological school of use, helped me make sense of what I observed.
 Layers from ethics and epistemology, as well as from human-machine interaction, provided fruitful angles to get a broader picture of what I was analysing.

-Sometimes, in research, it is necessary to sit down and think about what you are currently building as a researcher.
-The more I thought about it, the more evident it became.
-This is how I began working on the responsible AI framework for journalism at the start of my MSCA COFUND postdoctoral fellowship in the LEAD AI programme at the University of Bergen.
-Drawing on Giddens’ theory of structuration, I have developed a four-dimensional analytical framework for examining how responsibility is enacted in AI-mediated journalism.
-The four dimensions concern journalistic workflows and routines, user experience and trust formation, ethics and epistemology, and information integrity and accountability.
+These observations form the basis of the responsible AI framework for journalism.
+Drawing on Giddens’ theory of structuration, it consists of a four-dimensional analytical framework for examining how responsibility is enacted in AI-mediated journalism.
+These dimensions focus on journalistic workflows and routines, user experience and trust formation, ethics and epistemology, and information integrity and accountability.

 The core argument is that responsibility in AI-mediated journalism is not a property of systems, nor a product of compliance.
 It is a recursive sociotechnical accomplishment that is continuously produced, stabilised, and destabilised through everyday practice.

-In my research, I have examined each part of the quadrant, and I am still engaged in this with LEAD AI.
-Nevertheless, the development of generative AI makes the question of information integrity all the more critical.
+One component of the quadrant is particularly critical in the age of generative AI: the question of information integrity.
 Unlike previous AI tools, generative AI does not retrieve or process existing information.
 It produces outputs that simulate epistemic authority while remaining disconnected from verifiable sources.
 The traditional markers of information integrity (traceability, source transparency, verifiability) are structurally undermined.
-For journalism, whose authority rests on the capacity to trace claims to sources, it is a practice problem.